How to Design a Compact ADU for Maximum Rental Income Potential

 Safety features protect renters and your investment.

 Designing a compact ADU for maximum rental income is all about smart choices.
 Remember, even small spaces can be amazing homes if you plan them right.
 Focus on making every inch count.
 Include all the things renters need, like a good kitchen and comfy bed.
 Use clever furniture and storage to save space.
 Make sure your ADU looks nice and modern.
 Don’t forget about outdoor areas and parking.
 Add some cool tech features to stand out.
 And always keep things safe and legal.
-With these ideas, your little ADU can become a big hit with renters.
+With these rental ADU design ideas, your little ADU can become a big hit with renters.
 It might be small, but it can make a big difference in your life and someone else’s.
 Happy designing, and here’s to your successful ADU rental adventure!

 FAQs